polyfy/polylith/readme.md

 while `(t)` counts for the `test` directory.

-Our projects are still quite small, but it will eventually reach 1000 lines of code, and when that happens you may want to change the thousand delimiter in `~/.polylith/config.edn` which is set to `,` by default.
+Our projects are still quite small, but it will eventually reach 1000 lines of code, and when that happens we may want to change the thousand delimiter in `~/.polylith/config.edn` which is set to `,` by default.

 Let's run all the tests to see if everything works: